wardensdev/ComputeWorker/README.md

 # ComputeWorker
  A Godot plug-in that wraps the RenderingDevice compute API.
-Provides a custom ComputeWorker class and node that simplifies setup of the compute pipeline, and handles encoding of Godot data types into GLSL shader uniforms and buffers.
+Provides a custom ComputeWorker class and node that simplifies setup and execution of the compute pipeline, and handles encoding of Godot data types into GLSL data buffers.

  ## The ComputeWorker Node
  A ComputeWorker can be added to a scene through the `Create New Node` dialog, or instanced from the `ComputeWorker.tscn` file.